hocwebchuan/Rabbie-layout-basic-theme/README.md

 # Rabbie Layout Basic Theme
-This Theme is convenient for your practicing any web language.
+This Theme convenient for your practicing any programming web.

 ## Table of Contents
 - [Available Scripts](#available-scripts)